Clinical data registries are useful across many parts of healthcare. One of their most valuable purposes is post-market surveillance.

 Real-world evidence delivered through post-market surveillance offers differing importance for different stakeholders.

-For medical device and pharmaceutical companies, post-market surveillance can provide information on how a given product performs relative to others.
-Companies can then tweak marketing and pricing strategies accordingly and develop new and improved products.
+For medical device companies and pharmaceutical companies, post-market surveillance can provide additional information on the natural history of disease and the relative performance of their product to the disease, as well as other marketed products.
+The veracity of evidence acquired through an appropriately designed registry or post-market surveillance program enables the sponsoring company to then tweak clinical, marketing and pricing strategies accordingly to develop new and improved patient-centric products.

 For clinicians and provider organizations, post-market surveillance can provide information on how products perform relative to others in the context of real-world patient populations, which are often materially different from clinical trial populations.
 This can then inform treatment decisions, including off-label use of products.